DaStormer/DaStormer/README.md

 I'm currently a Head Moderator of Abracadabra, a Roblox development group that created SharkBite and Backpacking.
 I develop and maintain a Discord bot for moderation functionality and systems for events.

+**»»» *Bot Developer for AedusMC***
+I am responsible for the development and maintenance of the moderation bot in the Discord server for AedusMC, an upcoming Minecraft server owned by MyUsernamesThis.

 **»»» *And more...***